 - You’ll pass through Bridgeport then turn left onto Twin Lakes Road.

 - After 7.2 miles of driving through farmland, you’ll turn right onto Buckeye Road.

 - The road will change to a dirt road after 0.3 miles.
-Four wheel drive and high clearance is not typically required, however the road is heavily washboarded so expect a bumpy drive.
+Four wheel drive and high clearance is not typically required, but the road is heavily washboarded.
+Expect a bumpy drive!

 - After 2.5 miles take a slight right to keep onto Buckeye Road.
 You will see a sign for the hot springs.